NoahFrank/github-star-counter/README.md

 ### Q: The script is running slowly.
 Can I speed it up?
 A: The script uses caching in an sqlite3 db locally to improve performance.
 Subsequent runs will be faster.
 You can also try reducing the number of files processed at once.

-### Q: How long does the sqlite3 database cache the stars for a given repositroy?
-For 7 days after the original star data was fetched.

-### Q: What's the difference between the console output and the output file?
-A: The console output shows only the top N repositories (as specified by the --top option), while the output file (if specified using -o or --output) contains all repositories found, regardless of the --top value.